WFNI

-WFNI (1070 AM) is a commercial radio station in Indianapolis, Indiana.
-It is owned by locally based Emmis Communications and carries a sports radio format, featuring ESPN Radio programming.
+WFNI (1070 AM) is a radio station in Indianapolis, Indiana, United States.
+It is owned by the Emmis Corporation but is usually off the air.
+WFNI carried a sports radio format, featuring ESPN Radio programming.
 The studios and offices are located at 40 Monument Circle in downtown Indianapolis.
-WFNI's sports format is also heard on sister station 93.1 WIBC-HD3.

 WFNI's AM signal, 50,000 watts by day and 10,000 watts at night, went dark at midnight on August 3, 2021.
 Emmis Broadcasting sold the land on which the six-tower array stood, off Perry Worth Drive near Interstate 65 in Whitestown, Indiana.
-Emmis says it's looking for a new site for its AM transmitter but none has been found yet.
+Emmis says it is looking for a new site for its AM transmitter but none has been found yet.
+Programming continues to be heard on FM translators at 93.5 and 107.5 MHz in Indianapolis.
+They are fed by sister station 93.1 WIBC's HD Radio subchannel.